Menu

 3. Answer No if the taxpayer did not sell their principal residence during the year.

-4. Answer Yes if the taxpayer did sell the principal residence during the year.
+4. Answer Yes if the taxpayer sold the principal residence during the year.
 This triggers more review messages to help you complete the Principal residence section on page 3 of the Schedule 3 (S3).

 Once you answer Yes to the question on the Info worksheet, you are required to complete the Principal residence section on page 3 of the Schedule 3 (S3):